jenkinsci/report-jtreg-plugin/README.md

 # jenkins-report-jck
-Jenkins plugin to show JCK reports
+Jenkins plugin to show unit-test, tesng, jtreg and JCK reports summaries, diffs and details